This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 – IM has 3 measures.

-Therefore, to meet or exceed the 70% threshold for each Composite Category, a provider that is applying for the Clinically Enhanced tier must meet at least:
+Therefore, to meet or exceed the thresholds for each Composite Category, a provider that is applying for the Clinically Enhanced tier must meet at least

 Additionally, all Clinically Enhanced providers must fall into one of the following categories: